-These tortillas are made with cauliflower and no one will know!
+These Keto Cauliflower tortillas are easy to make with just 5 ingredients and they wrap up without breaking.
 They are grain free, gluten free and low carb!

 Over our school vacation I had a cauliflower in the fridge I wanted to use up.
 I’ve got a ton of hidden cauliflower recipes and knew I wanted to do something a bit different with this one.
 I looked over my cauliflower tots which my family loves and adapted from there.

 To be completely honest with you I was hoping to make a new chip, but the recipe didn’t work as I thought and now we’ve got these awesome tortillas instead, still a win in my book!
 My oldest teen loved them and didn’t even realize cauliflower was in there!
 You’re family will hardly believe these tortillas contain cauliflower, if they passed my picky teen son test!